chongtian/ReviewGherkinFeature/README.md

 ## Features

-This extension reviews Gherkin feature file following P2 Land team's feature file guideline.
-It is based on [Gherkin Parser](https://github.com/cucumber/gherkin-javascript).
-It verifies:
+This extension is based on [Gherkin Parser](https://github.com/cucumber/gherkin-javascript) and verifies the following in Gherkin feature files:

 1. The feature file should not have any fatal error, including:
    * Count of cells should be consistent within a Gherkin table